Careers in cloud security

 What makes a cloud security career unique?

-A career in cloud security will enable you to turn your skills to an exciting, rapidly-evolving landscape and offer potential employers badly-needed skills.
+A career in cloud security will therefore enable you to turn your talents to an exciting, rapidly-evolving landscape and offer potential employers badly-needed skills.
 You'll need to keep up with a wide variety of the latest threats and be able to work at speed and come up with new solutions to a range of emerging issues.

 There are a wide number of threats aimed at cloud services, including DDoS attacks, data breaches, insecure APIs, malware injection and data loss, and hackers are constantly evolving their techniques.
 This means there will always be new challenges to tackle.